MunifMujib/munifmujib.github.io/index.md

 # About

-I am Munif Ishad Mujib, a data scientist currently working on my PhD at Drexel University in Philadelphia, PA.
+I am a data scientist currently working on my PhD at Drexel University in Philadelphia, PA.
 My background is in Electrical Engineering.
 I moved from engineering to data science through working on signal processing and pattern recognition problems.
 I worked for a San Francisco Bay Area-based machine learning startup for a year after getting my bachelor's degree and subsequently committed to doctoral study in related areas.

 ## Research Overview